 Lyme disease is caused by the spirochete Borrelia burgdorferi, which is transmitted by the bite of infected Ixodes ticks.
-In the U.S. exposure to Lyme disease is common in the northeastern states, Atlantic coastal states, and the upper Midwest.
+In the U.S., exposure to Lyme disease is common in the northeastern states, Atlantic coastal states, and the upper Midwest.

-During 2006, there were no cases of Lyme Disease reported in Davis County.
-However, 6 suspect cases were reported.
-All 6 cases were investigated and ruled out.
+During 2008, there were four cases of Lyme Disease reported in Davis County.